brainybits1/github-practice/README.md

-# github-practice
+# GitHub Practice

-Learning GitHub and Python basics
+This repository is for learning GitHub and Python basics.

+## Files
+- `main.py` – simple Python script